-- Cyber security by design.
-Cyber resilience will be most effectively implemented and maintained if it is established in the design phase of the technology - not retrofitted at the end.
+- Cybersecurity by design: Cyber resilience will be most effectively implemented and maintained if it is established in the design phase of the technology - not retrofitted at the end.
 These attributes are used to provide a framework for the introduction of encryption, digital signatures and securing a place-bound system.
-The characteristic attributes of security by design are [5]: - Confidentiality: It is the insurance that information is accessible only to those authorized to have access; - o Integrity: It is the accuracy and completeness of information and processing methods; - Availability: It is ensuring that authorized users have access to information and associated assets, when required. - Firewall is a critical defensive mechanism that inspects incoming and outgoing network traffic and permits it or blocks it, based on predefined rules.
-There may be multiple firewalls within the network and they must be placed at crucial nodes of the ecosystem [6]. - Security information and event management (SIEM) is a software solution that aggregates and analyses the activity from different resources across the network.
+The characteristic attributes of security by design are [5]: - Confidentiality: It is the insurance that information is accessible only to those authorized to have access; - Integrity: It is the accuracy and completeness of information and processing methods; - Availability: It is ensuring that authorized users have access to information and associated assets, when required. - Firewall is a critical defensive mechanism that inspects incoming and outgoing network traffic and permits it or blocks it, based on predefined rules.
+There may be multiple firewalls within the network and they must be placed at crucial nodes of the ecosystem [6]. - Security Information and Event Management (SIEM) is a software solution that aggregates and analyses the activity from different resources across the network.
 SIEM collects security data, which is stored, normalized and fed to analytics processes, in order to discover trends, detect threats, and investigate alerts [7].

-Indicative vulnerabilities that are found in the autonomous vehicles ecosystem are:
+Indicative vulnerabilities that are found in the AV ecosystem are: